picasa/generative_examples/README.md

 # Generative art with #rstats

-Some experiments and remix of different sources on generative art.
+Some experiments and remix based on different sources on generative art.